AutomationAnywhere/11x-PerformVariousOutlookOperations-3250/README.md

 ### Code of Conduct

 Participants in Automation Anywhere free source code projects are expected to adhere to a Code of Conduct.
-Please read the full text (insert hyperlink) so you understand the boundaries of participation in Automation Anywhere free source code projects.
+Please read the full text [here](https://github.com/AutomationAnywhere/AAI-Botstore-Open-Source-Bots/blob/master/AAI%20Contributor%20Covenant%20Code%20of%20Conduct.md) so you understand the boundaries of participation in Automation Anywhere free source code projects.

 ### AAI Free Source Code License